-When claiming that a seller has made a misrepresentation or engaged in unconscionable conduct, you should add these grounds to the rescission letter (see the sample letter to rescind a car sale contract in appendix C at the end of this chapter).
+When claiming that a seller has made a misrepresentation or engaged in unconscionable conduct, you should add these grounds to the rescission letter (see the sample letter to rescind a car sale contract in appendix C).

 For further information on these issues, see Consumer protection laws.